Dubai a favorite destination as some Moscow-based bankers beat path to exit

 Some bankers at Moscow offices of financial institutions such as JPMorgan Chase & Co JPM.N, Rothschild & Co and Goldman Sachs Group Inc GS.N have either left or are considering moving, as operating in Russia becomes increasingly difficult, several sources familiar with the matter said.

-Goldman Sachs on Thursday became the first major Wall Street bank to say it was exiting the country following Moscow's invasion of Ukraine, while Citigroup Inc C.N said on Wednesday it was limiting operations.
+Goldman Sachs on Thursday became the first major Wall Street bank to say it was exiting the country following Moscow's invasion of Ukraine, followed swiftly by JPMorgan Chase JPM.N while Citigroup Inc C.N said on Wednesday it was limiting operations. [nL3N2VD29I]

 Employees in Russia worry that they could get caught in the middle of rising tensions between Moscow and the West, sources said.